Accessibility Reports and Multi-Year Plans

 MYAP Goal Alignment: Provide Accessible Customer Service

-Blind / Low Vision (BLV) Services continued to identify and update a priority list of YRDSB schools with students who require Braille signage to access their school environment in a meaningful way.
+Blind / Low Vision (BLV) Services continued to identify and update a priority list of YRDSB schools with students who require Braille signage to access their school environment.
+Braille signage has been completed at Emily Carr Secondary School and is underway at Baythorn Public School.

 5.1 Accessible Employment